justice-ellis/traffic-analytics/README.md

 # TRAFFIC ANALYTICS
-## Solution to the 'Traffic-Analytics' project on codecademy under Advanced Postgres
+## Solution to'Traffic-Analytics' project on codecademy under Advanced Postgresql.
 In this project you’ll use what you’ve learned about database maintenance to manage a table that receives constant updates from a network of sensors.